The one vintage thing that doesn't appeal to millennials: Furniture

 |Study: Millennials still struggling with student debt and underemployment

 In addition to changing fashions and personal preference, there are a few other factors that may be at play.
 When it comes to having space for those dining room sets, an increase in college tuition and the resulting student debt burden has resulted in falling home ownership rates among millennials.
-According to U.S. census data, only 34% of millennials are homeowners.
+According to U.S. census data, only 34 percent of millennials are homeowners.

 Millennials also entered the workforce during the Great Recession.
 They’ve experienced high unemployment.
-They also live with their parents, longer than previous generations.
+They also live with their parents longer than previous generations.
 Student debt has also changed spending patterns in the millennial generation.
 All of these factors point to lower disposable income.
 Millennials are more conservative than the previous generation in their spending and are less likely to buy luxury goods, according to Goldman Sachs.

 Greg Nolte has owned “Gen’s Antiques,” also in Houston, for the past 14 years.

 “The brick-and-mortar stores are suffering,” he said.
-“Our industry in particular is stuff you need to touch and feel, and know about: it’s very hard to sell online.”
+“Our industry in particular is stuff you need to touch and feel, and know about.
+It’s very hard to sell online.”

 Rachel Hernandez, 26, is a manager of a vintage clothing store.
 She thinks old is fine for clothing, but antique furniture misses the mark.